bitwise-rude/atat5/README.md

 -- COOL COOL COOL

 ## Next thing to do
+-- use INX H for nice memory variable assignation
 -- array inside use evaluatoin
 -- PRECEDENCE DOESN"T WORK HAVEN"T IMPLEMENTED IT SO DO IT NOW

 ## BUGS
+- for aarays i have returned stuff which is not nice to do fix it
 - greater than equal to and less than equal too, dec, etc might not work since they are not tested nicely